gl-inet/docs/docs/hardware/ar150/ar150spec.md

 ## PoE Setting

+We have a built-in PoE module for GL-AR150 mini routers.
+You can find it in the PoE version of AR150 router.

 You can only apply one power supply method at one time, either via PoE(Power over Ethernet) or micro USB Power.
-The compatible passive or active PoE injector should be 48V 802.3af
+The compatible passive or active PoE injector should be 48V 802.3af/at

 PoE only works on the ***WAN Port***